Cat adopts cute baby ducks

-Video of a cat who adopt cute baby ducks – Nadya’s GoosebumpMoment
+Video of a cat who adopts cute baby ducks – Nadya’s GoosebumpMoment

 Nadya: “Hi!
 My name is Nadya.
 I come from Ukraine and my GoosebumpMoment was when I saw this video about a cat mom and she just gave birth to her own little, cute kittens but she decided to adopt cute baby ducks.
 And she was treating them as they were her own babies and she was nursing them and loving them, cuddling with them.
 So I think that moment was really amazing and I think all people and humanity can learn from that attitude.
 So, yeah, that was my GoosebumpMoment”.